 What’s the Difference between Open Banking and Banking as a Service (BaaS)?

 When the industry talks about the technology that’s driving open banking, it’s talking about APIs.
 When the industry talks about the technology that allows brands to connect with existing banking infrastructure to offer integrated Banking as a Service (BaaS) consumer experiences outside of the traditional banking channel, it’s also talking about APIs.
-So, if open banking is all about APIs and Banking as a Service is all about APIs, then what exactly is the difference between the two?
+So, if open banking is all about APIs and Banking as a Service is all about APIs, then what exactly is the difference between the two, can someone explain?
 Why does it feel like we’re talking about the same thing here?
 Is this the same picture?

 Even when we get down to the details—when we begin to identify how APIs are used in each situation—it can feel a bit like trying to spot the differences between two otherwise similar images.

 Here are the main differences between Open banking and Banking As A Service (BaaS).

 BaaS is a financial service model that falls under the umbrella of open banking.
 It’s a strategy for how some banks, fintechs, and brands can collaborate to provide integrated banking experiences to consumers.
 With BaaS, third parties use APIs to access the functionality through a bank’s existing infrastructure to deliver seamless financial service experiences online through modern API-driven platforms.
 That’s an important point: Banking as a services platforms uses APIs to access functionality.